MatMoore/MatMoore/README.md

 ### (2019) Replatforming services for the legal aid agency
 - [Prototype deployment pipeline for LAA services](https://github.com/ministryofjustice/deployment-pipeline-hello-world)
-- [LAA-NOLASA](https://github.com/ministryofjustice/laa-nolasa/pulls?q=is%3Apr+is%3Aclosed+author%3AMatMoore) - a more recent service we were able to open source
+- [LAA-NOLASA](https://github.com/ministryofjustice/laa-nolasa/pulls?q=is%3Apr+is%3Aclosed+author%3AMatMoore) - a smaller service that I open sourced

 I worked with teams at the Ministry of Justice to modernise and replatform legacy services in AWS.
 These applications were critical pieces of the legal aid system but had a very low satisfaction rate amongst users due to the poor user experience and frequent downtime.